joelvitorniino/niino-bot/README.md

 python3 app.py
 ```

+For the commands to send audio and music, change the path to your computer and its folder.

 ### Issue
 Any questions that arise regarding the form of use, leave your question in the "Issue" tab.